brettstack/codegenie-website/src/content/docs/docs/guides/getting-started.md

 description: Get Started with Code Genie
 ---

-This guide will walk you through using the example app to generat your first application with Code Genie, deploy it to your AWS Account, and run it locally for development.
+This guide walks you through using the example app to generate your first application with Code Genie, deploying it to your AWS Account, and running it locally for development.

 ## Prerequisites

-Before continuing you'll need an [AWS Account](https://aws.amazon.com/resources/create-account/) and a developer environment with:
+Before continuing you'll need an [AWS Account](https://aws.amazon.com/resources/create-account/) and a developer environment set up with:

 - [Node.js 20+](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs)
 - [AWS CLI](https://docs.aws.amazon.com/polly/latest/dg/setup-aws-cli.html)